kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 ## Corporatism

-It’s nearly impossible to separate these days Politics and Economy from each other.
-Most Western countries are already captured by blunt corporatism.
+It’s nearly impossible to separate, these days, Politics, and the Economy from each other.
+Blunt corporatism captures most Western countries.

 Corporatism is the economic policy component of fascism, an ideology thought up by Giovanni Gentile.[^dsouza2017mo] It is <q>economic totalitarianism as practiced by Mussolini and Hitler.</q>[^dilorenzo1994uv] Mussolini was praised by many people, including Winston Churchill, who admired him <q>as late as 1940.</q>[^dilorenzo1994uv]